ibm-cloud-docs/openshift/openshift_encrypt.md

 Enable a Kubernetes [key management service (KMS) provider](https://kubernetes.io/docs/tasks/administer-cluster/kms-provider/){: external} such as [{{site.data.keyword.keymanagementserviceshort}}](/docs/key-protect?topic=key-protect-getting-started-tutorial){: external} to encrypt the Kubernetes secrets and etcd component of your Kubernetes master.
 {: shortdesc}

-KMS provider integration is available only in version 3.11 or 4.4 clusters, not for version 4.3 clusters.
-{: important}

 **Clusters that run version 3.11**: To rotate your encryption key, repeat the [CLI](#kms_cli) or [console](#kms_ui) steps to enable KMS provider encryption with a new root key ID.
 The new root key is added to the cluster configuration along with the previous root key so that existing encrypted data is still protected.
 To encrypt your existing secrets with the new root key, you must rewrite the secrets.
 {: note}